 What is the difference between a database and a CRM?

-A database stores information, while a CRM helps you actively manage relationships around that information.
-A CRM typically includes interaction history, reminders, pipeline tracking, and workflow support, rather than serving as a passive record store.
+A database stores information, while a CRM helps you actively manage relationships around that information โ typically including interaction history, reminders, pipeline tracking, and workflow support.

 How often should I clean customer data?